-I've heard that some vaccinations cause cancer in cats.
-Is this true?
+Is it true that some vaccinations cause cancer in cats?

 Vaccines can cause cancer in cats, but it’s rare.
 It occurs most commonly with rabies and feline leukemia vaccinations.
 It's important for you and your veterinarian to decide if the risk of your cat being exposed to these diseases is greater than the potential risk of developing a vaccine-induced sarcoma.
 If your cat develops a lump at the injection site, call your veterinarian.

 Canada is currently facing a cat overpopulation crisis.
 The Canadian Federation of Humane Societies estimates that 600,000 cats in shelters failed to find new homes in 2011.
 They also found that only 44 per cent of cats that enter the shelter system are adopted.